 oil on canvas, 36” x 36”

-This series of works is devoted to the diverse shorelines and forest surroundings of our Great Lakes watershed.
+This series of works is devoted to our Great Lakes watershed's diverse shorelines and forest surroundings.
 It has been an adventure to cover ground and celebrate, in paint, our precious freshwater lakes.
-The paintings from this collection tell stories of local geologies and vegetative communities – from the glacial age erratic boulders of Awenda Provincial Park and the granite outcrops of Georgian Bay to the quiet lake vistas of the Algonquin and Muskoka regions.
+The paintings from this collection tell stories of local geologies and vegetative communities—from the glacial-age erratic boulders of Awenda Provincial Park and the granite outcrops of Georgian Bay to the quiet lake vistas of the Algonquin and Muskoka regions.

 oil on canvas, 30” x 40”